jparep/insurance-risk-prediction/README.md

     python src/app.py

-Usage
+## Usage
 API Usage

-    Run the Flask server locally:

-    python src/app.py

     Access the API:
-        Open your browser at http://127.0.0.1:5000/.
+        Open your browser at https://insurance-risk-prediction.onrender.com
         Use /predict endpoint to predict charges.

 Frontend Usage

     Enter the required details (age, BMI, children, etc.).
     Submit the form to get the predicted insurance charges.

 ## Future Enhancements